 Amalia is highly professional, her calm and methodical approach to her cases instils confidence in clients.
 Clients are kept well informed as to the progress of their claim, providing clarity and satisfaction.
 Amalia is highly recommended.

 Amalia is a solicitor and joined DPG in 2016.
 Initially training at our London office, she now works from our Bristol office.

-Prior to DPG, Amalia worked as a welfare rights adviser at a charity and represented individuals challenging benefit decisions at tribunal hearings.
+Prior to DPG, Amalia worked as a welfare rights adviser at a charity.
 Amalia continues to work closely together with charities, NGOs and grassroots organisations to best support mutual clients and share knowledge.

-Amalia is particularly interested in the relationship between technology, personal data rights and freedom of information, especially in the context of interactions with the State.
+Amalia is interested in technology and personal data rights especially in the context of interactions with the state.
 She works on projects with organisations concerned about the growing prevalence of surveillance and the implications for human rights and civil liberties.

 Amalia is a member of the Inquest Lawyers Group and Police Action Lawyers Group.